 Key Information for Fort Bliss Students

 Undergraduate tuition is reduced 55% per credit for servicemembers, including Guard and Reserve, at a rate of $165 per quarter credit.§

 Undergraduate terms are 10 weeks, with multiple start dates.

 *Based on a member of the military who transfers in 65 quarter credit hours (the maximum amount of credit).
 Coursework reduction reflects an educational mapping based on the completion of the standard courses required for rank advancement as well as credit for occupation duties.
 Credit awards have service-level requirements.
 Exact transfer amount may vary depending on completed military courses and occupations as listed on your official Joint Service Transcript(s).
 State-specific requirements, as listed in catalog.kaplanuniversity.edu, may apply.
 All credits must be validated on official transcript(s) to be eligible for transfer.

 ‡Kaplan University does not guarantee the transferability of credit from any of these sources.
-See the University Catalog for our Transfer of Credit and Prior Learning Assessment policies.
+See the University Catalog for the Prior Learning Assessment policy.

 §Per-credit tuition reductions are based on the standard undergraduate tuition rate of $371.00 multiplied by the number of credits required to complete the degree.